danirus/django-comments-xtd/docs/tutorial.rst

 Enable app.model options
 ------------------------

-Be sure the :setting:`COMMENTS_XTD_APP_MODEL_OPTION` setting includes the options we want to enable for comments sent to Blog posts.
-In this case we will allow users to flag comments for removal (allow_flagging option), to like/dislike comments (allow_feedback), and we want to show the list of users who liked/disliked comments:
+Be sure :setting:`COMMENTS_XTD_APP_MODEL_OPTIONS` includes the options we want to enable for comments sent to Blog posts.
+In this case we will allow users to flag comments for removal (allow_flagging option), to like/dislike comments (allow_feedback), and we want users to see the list of people who liked/disliked comments:

    .. code-block:: python